Jefferson University Hospital Details What Went Wrong, What's Being Done After Deadly Shooting

 PHILADELPHIA (CBS) — Jefferson University Hospital officials now admit there was a delay in alerting staffers about the deadly shooting that unfolded on the ninth floor early Monday morning.
 Now, several security protocols are also being changed.

-For the first time since the shooting, the hospital has officially released a statement saying what went wrong and what’s being done about it.READ MORE: 2 People Shot At Walmart Parking Lot In Burlington County, Police Say
+For the first time since the shooting, the hospital has officially released a statement saying what went wrong and what’s being done about it.READ MORE: Harvest Weekend Kicks Off At Dilworth Park With Entertainment, Food & Drinks, Hay Maze

 Days after an active shooter put the city on high alert and sent first responders running for cover, Thomas Jefferson University Hospital is assuring the public and its employees that serious changes are taking place.